Social

 Prepare the chicken and the sauce

-1. Cut the chicken into bite-sized cubes and put them in a small bowl along with the marinade ingredients mix well and leave for 30 minutes - no more or the chicken will start to break down because of the alcohol in the Shaoxing wine.
+2. Cut the chicken into bite-sized cubes, place them in a small bowl with the marinade ingredients, and mix well.
+Let it rest for 30 minutes, but no longer, since the alcohol in the Shaoxing wine can start to break down the chicken.

-2. Meanwhile, mix the sauce ingredients in a small bowl and set it aside.
+3. Meanwhile, mix the sauce ingredients in a small bowl and set aside.

-1. Remove the chicken from the marinade and drain.
+1. Remove the chicken from the marinade and let it drain.
 Heat a tablespoon of oil in a wok and add the chicken.
-Stir fry until the chicken is almost cooked.
-Remove and set aside.
+Stir-fry until it's almost cooked, then remove it from the wok and set it aside.

-2. Wipe the wok with kitchen paper and add another splash of oil and heat.
+2. Wipe the wok with a paper towel, add a splash of oil, and heat it up.
 Once hot, add the onion and peppers.
 Stir for a couple of minutes.

-3. Now add the ginger and garlic, stir for a minute more and then add the dried red chillies.
-Stir fry the chillies until aromatic and they smell spicy.
+3. Add the ginger and garlic, stir for another minute, then add the dried red chillies.
+Stir-fry until the chillies are fragrant and give off a spicy aroma.

-4. Return the chicken to the wok and stir for a few more minutes, making sure the chicken is cooked.
+4. Return the chicken to the wok and stir for a few minutes, making sure it is thoroughly cooked.

 Did you make this recipe?